 - 3.42 A piece of work will be marked, using the approach described above, at least once, in every 10 lessons a student has in that subject. - 3.43 Feedback on a piece of marked work will be provided as soon as possible, this would normally be within 2 school weeks.
-Students will then respond to the written action(s) provided. - 3.44 Marking can be conducted live in the lesson, this immediate, and more often than not oral feedback, which is diagnostic, identifies specific areas to improve.
+Students will then respond to the written action(s) provided in red pen. - 3.44 Marking can be conducted live in the lesson, this immediate, and more often than not oral feedback, which is diagnostic, identifies specific areas to improve.
 Pupils will engage and act on this feedback, personalised to them, by both the teacher and TA in their red pen.
 This allows for immediate feedback to be given to the student. - 3.45 Although brief feedback would comply with the expectations, there will be times when more detailed feedback is required.
 The detail of the feedback and actions should be commensurate with the length, extent or sophistication of the task.

-- 3.46 There is no expectation that the teacher will make a comment on the response given by the pupil to the original action. - 3.47 All departments will have a standardised assessment and moderation schedule that students will follow that allows grades to be awarded accurately to chart progress and attainment. - 3.48 In Core PE and Education for Life the feedback and actions will almost always be verbal. - 3.5 The time scales and type of feedback provided for any work submitted for public examinations and/or requiring internal and external moderation, will depend on the regulations specified by the examination board and OfQUAL. - 3.6 A range of student performance indicators, are formally reported to parents three times per year. - 3.7 Parent/Teacher Consultation Evenings are held online using the school system as follows:
+- 3.46 There is no expectation that the teacher will make a comment on the response given by the pupil to the original action. - 3.47 All departments will have a standardised assessment and moderation schedule that students will follow that allows grades to be awarded accurately to chart progress and attainment. - 3.48 In Core PE and Education for Life the feedback and actions will almost always be verbal. - 3.49 Staff in all departments (that use exercise books) will check them for quality of presentation.
+This will usually be during a lesson 'live' and in the moment.
+The check will usually be a verbal reminder and may not contain a written comment. - 3.5 The time scales and type of feedback provided for any work submitted for public examinations and/or requiring internal and external moderation, will depend on the regulations specified by the examination board and OfQUAL. - 3.6 A range of student performance indicators, are formally reported to parents three times per year. - 3.7 Parent/Teacher Consultation Evenings are held online using the school system as follows:

-Once per year: Year 7, 8, 9, 10 and 12

-Twice per year: Year 11 and 13
+Once per year: Year 7, 8, 9, 10 and 12 Twice per year: Year 11 and 13

-Quality Assurance
+4 Quality Assurance